DIY Picture Frame Moulding in the Master Bedroom

 None of them seem quite right to describe what’s happening here.

-It’s safe to say I’m over the moon about how my big master bedroom trim project turned out, and I pinch myself every time I walk into our room.
+It’s safe to say I’m over the moon about how my big master bedroom picture frame moulding project turned out, and I pinch myself every time I walk into our room.
 Is this space really mine?!

 If you haven’t been following along, let me catch you up!
 We moved into this house about two months ago and from the very beginning I pictured a super dark, elaborate wall treatment in here that would make the room feel very special and set apart.
 I wanted something that had a kind of fancy, traditional feel in a really modern color scheme, and I basically wanted to feel like I was walking into the coziest most beautiful cave in the world every time I entered our room.

-This project was a huge labor of love and if you followed along on Instagram stories, you’ll know it was basically all I did or thought about all last week.
+Adding all of this picture frame moulding was a huge labor of love.
+If you followed along on Instagram stories, you’ll know it was basically all I did or thought about all last week.
 I saved almost all of the posts about it to my story highlights, so if you missed anything that’s a really great way to see it all come together!

 Are you ready to learn how you can get the look yourself?!
-Today I’m sharing all of the details about how I installed the trim, plus some tricks I used to make the job way easier.
+Today I’m sharing all of the details about how I installed this DIY picture frame moulding, plus some tricks I used to make the job way easier.

 First of all, let’s take a moment to talk about the paint job.
 There have been about 7.5 million questions about the paint color I used in here and the tools I used to make the job easier, so I want to make sure that’s covered up front!